Quick Summary

 This will search for a product with both SKU equal to ABC123 and category_id equal to 1.
 If such a product exists, its name and price will be updated.
 If not, a new product will be created with the given attributes.

 Understanding this syntax with examples helps you utilize updateOrCreate to handle common CRUD operations efficiently.
-Although implementing real-world queries can be complex, it’s recommended you consider hiring Laravel developers for building live projects.
+Although implementing real-world queries can be complex, it’s recommended you to hire Laravel developers for building live projects.

 Examples of Using updateOrCreate in Laravel